 “Yes it is.”
 The nurse reaches behind her and she adjusts the white hair-tie around her short, brown hair.

 “Irma’s lost twenty-pounds since the army tried to stick me at a desk.”

 “You will walk again, Mr. Gutierrez.”
 She heads to the open doorway.
 “All you have to do is cooperate with the people who want to help you.”

 “Cooperate with people who don’t know any better than to offer a skinny woman a fake leather chair on a hot day?”

 Irma charges into the room.
 “Sara… Ooh, the white pants suit.”

 Sara smiles.
 “It’s how we know it’s Wednesday.”
 The women giggle and embrace for a quick hug.
 “I love your Tiger Lilies, Irma.”

 Donovan Gutierrez bellows, “No one here addresses me as Captain.”

 “Enjoy your visit.”
 Sara rushes through the exit.

 “Thank you.”
-Irma marches forward, passing a small, elevated table at the foot of Don’s bed.
-Near the window, she pulls a cord, and beige curtains open to tinted glass with a view of a small rose garden on the roof, one floor below.
+Irma marches forward.
+She passes a small, elevated table at the foot of Don’s bed.
+On the wall near the window, she pulls a cord and beige curtains open, revealing tinted glass with a view of a small rose garden on the roof, one floor below.
 Across the street and above the Miami Family Diner, a digital sign flashes the time, date and temperature.
 “The pinks are losing their petals, but the yellows are in complete bloom.”
 Irma heads to the table where from she lifts a remote and aims it at the television.
 She presses the power button then the mute button.
 “Those flowers are so lovely.”
 Finding a local news channel, she brings the remote to her husband, placing it leaning against his left thigh and on top of his thumb.